BWV-Dev/bwv-coding-rules/CaseStudiesjQueryJavaScript.md

 </td>
 <td width="50%">

-Inline Javascript should not be used in HTML. </td>
+Inline event should not be used in HTML </td>
 <td width="45%">

 ```dart